LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 spy_vars_gtk.c:
 --- changed to be able to toggle vars windows (one, the other, both , both close) by clicking the button.
+--- added messages to statusbar when window toggled

 symbols_gtk.c:
 --- changed to show HAL signals in comment slot
+--- added messages to statusbar when window toggled

 SUBMAKEFILE:
 --- completely different for EMC.
 This makefile is for the user program only.